ETCM/basic-sysadmin-test/scripting/README.md

 - Chef

   A framework for automating infrastructure.
-Like puppet this framwork allows for the deployment of servers and
+Like puppet this framework allows for the deployment of servers and
   applications.
 It allows for the centralization of configurations.
 This framework is designed to be able to work with cloud hosted services as well as both physical and virtual systems.